Do You Really Need a CMMS? When Spreadsheets Aren’t Enough

 If you’re a spreadsheet user who’s wondering if it’s time for a change, here are a few red flags that probably indicate the day has come to elevate your maintenance management with a CMMS.
 Do any of these indicators sound a bit too familiar?

-Version control often turns to chaos when spreadsheets are emailed, downloaded and/or revised by various team members.
-Outdated data and costly errors from working off the wrong file are just part of the fallout.
+Version control often turns to chaos when various team members email, download and/or revise them in tandem.
+Outdated data and costly errors from working off the wrong file cause only part of the fallout.

 Without the built-in alerts, task tracking and user accountability of a CMMS, it’s easy for work orders to slip through the cracks or to be assigned to multiple people.